pablodecm/phd_thesis/src/102_chapter_2.md

-The CMS detector is built inside and around a large cylindrical coil of superconductive wire, forming a 6 m diameter solenoid magnet that can provide an almost homogenous magnetic field of 3.8 T.
+The CMS detector is built inside and around a large cylindrical coil of superconductive wire, forming a 6 m diameter solenoid magnet that can provide an homogenous magnetic field of 3.8 T. Particle detection and identification is achieved using several layers if sub-detectors with specialised functions, almost covering the full solid angle around the interaction region, as depicted in Figure [-@fig:CMS_detector].

 ### Trigger and Data Acquisition